 How is the shingles vaccine given?

-The shingles vaccine is given as a subcutaneous injection (injected under your skin).
-It is given as one dose.
+The shingles vaccine is given as an intramuscular injection (injected into the muscle on your upper arm).
+It is given as 1 dose.

 Like all medicines, vaccines can cause side effects, although not everyone gets them.